matildaarvidsson/2045-nordic-grid-model/README.md

 - C:\Program Files\PTI\PSSE35\35.4\PSSPY39
 - C:\Program Files\PTI\PSSE35\35.4\PSSBIN
 - C:\Program Files\PTI\PSSE35\35.4\PSSLIB

+Lastly, in order to use the bus coordinates when drawing the slider, check the setting in `Edit` > `Preferences` > `Diagram` > Use available geophysical information when auto-placing items

 ## Usage
 Similar to PyPSA-Eur, the `snakemake` workflow tool is used.
 First, make sure the `elec.nc` file is present in the `input` directory.
 This file is the output of running PyPSA-Eur.